ramezrafla/redis-oplog/README.md

         "optimistic": true, // Does not do a sync processing on the diffs.
 But it works by default with client-side mutations.
         "pushToRedis": true // Pushes to redis the changes by default },
-    "cacheTimeout": 3600000, // Cache timeout, any data not accessed within that time is removed -- our default is 60 mins "cacheTimer": 600000, // at what interval do we check the cache for timeouts -- controls the granularity of cacheTimeout "debug": false, // Will show timestamp and activity of redis-oplog }
+    "cacheTimeout": 3600000, // Cache timeout, any data not accessed within that time is removed -- our default is 60 mins [READ BELOW BEFORE CHANGING]
+    "cacheTimer": 600000, // at what interval do we check the cache for timeouts -- controls the granularity of cacheTimeout [READ BELOW BEFORE CHANGING]
+    "secondaryReads": null, // Are you reading from secondary DB nodes "raceDetectionDelay": 1000, // How long until all mongo nodes are assumed to have been "raceDetection": true, // set to null to automate this (see Race Conditions Detector below) "debug": false, // Will show timestamp and activity of redis-oplog }
 }